 The State Equestrian Trail is a bridle trail that travels the length of the KMSF-NU.
 Horseback riders are able to access 12 campsites from the trail where equestrians are permitted to camp with their horses.
-In the WIS 23 project area, the Equestrian Trail travels along WIS 23 for approximately one mile and then joins the IAT as the two trails cross WIS 23 concurrently.
+In the WIS 23 project area, the State Equestrian Trail travels along WIS 23 for approximately one mile and then joins the IAT as the two trails cross WIS 23 at the same location.
 The State Equestrian Trail is identified on Figure 5.3-1.

-To mitigate WIS 23 impacts to the KMSF-NU and the IAT/State Equestrian Trail, WisDOT has purchased right of way and will construct a grade-separated underpass that will allow trail users to travel underneath WIS 23 and WDNR will reroute the trail north of the new crossing.
+To mitigate WIS 23 impacts to the KMSF-NU and the IAT/State Equestrian Trail, WisDOT has purchased right of way and will construct a grade-separated underpass that will allow trail users to travel underneath WIS 23.
+WDNR will reroute the trail north of the new crossing.
 A grade-separated underpass will be provided for any build alternative selected.
-A total of 2.21 acres of Section 4(f) land has been purchased following issuance of the 2014 LS SFEIS/ROD, prior to it being vacated.
-See Figure 5.3-1 for Section 4(f) Impacts for Passing Lane and Hybrid Alternatives and Figure 5.3-2 for Section 4(f) Impacts for 4-lane On-alignment and Corridor Preservation associated with build Alternatives.
+A total of 2.21 acres of Section 4(f) land was purchased following issuance of the 2014 LS SFEIS/ROD, prior to it being vacated.
+See Figure 5.3-1 for Section 4(f) impacts for the Passing Lane and Hybrid Alternatives and Figure 5.3-2 for Section 4(f) impacts for the 4-lane On-alignment Alternative and corridor preservation associated with build alternatives.
 Figure 5.3-3 illustrates the proposed IAT underpass.

-Figure 5.3-2 4-lane On-alignment Alternative and Corridor Preservation associated with build Alternatives - Section 4(f) Effects, Existing and Proposed Routes of IAT/State Equestrian Trail
+Figure 5.3-2 4-lane On-alignment Alternative and Corridor Preservation Associated with Build Alternatives - Section 4(f) Effects, Existing and Proposed Routes of IAT/State Equestrian Trail

-C. Activities, features, and attributes that qualify the Kettle Moraine State Forest and IAT/State Equestrian Trail for protection under Section 4(f) Section 4(f) requires consideration of the following types of properties in the development of transportation facilities:
+C. Activities, features, and attributes that qualify the Kettle Moraine State Forest and IAT/State Equestrian Trail for protection under Section 4(f)

+Section 4(f) requires consideration of the following types of properties in the development of transportation facilities:

-- Parks and recreational areas of national, state, or local significance that are both publicly owned and open to the public. - Publicly owned wildlife and waterfowl refuges of national, state, or local significance that are open to the public to the extent that public access does not interfere with the primary purpose of the refuge.
+- Parks and recreational areas of national, state, or local significance that are both publicly owned and open to the public. - Publicly owned wildlife and Figure 5.3-3 IAT Grade Separation waterfowl refuges of national, state, or local significance that are open to the public to the extent that public access does not interfere with the primary purpose of the refuge. - Historic sites of national, state, or local significance in public or private ownership regardless of whether they are open to the public.